modus-continens/docs/src/foundations.md

 - Datalog is expressive;
 - in Datalog, the generation of minimal proofs is decidable.

+Thus, Datalog presents a sweet spot between expressiveness and computatibility, which is important for a build system.
 Note that there is no fundamental connection between Datalog's expressive power and container builds.
 In fact, the expressiveness of the standard Datalog is not sufficient to conveniently express some natural build scenarios.
-For this reason, Modus supports two extensions, namely builtin predicates described in [Predicates](../library/predicates/README.md) and non-grounded variables.
+For this reason, Modus supports two extensions, namely builtin predicates described in [Predicates](./library/predicates/README.md) and non-grounded variables.
 To realise these extensions, Modus uses a custom top-down Datalog solver for generating proofs.

 ### Non-Grounded Variables